NYPL-Simplified/web-reader/README.md

 This project is a web reader built by NYPL for reading eBooks.
 It is built using the [Readium Architecture](https://github.com/readium/architecture), and specifically built for Webpubs.
 Webpub is a spec [defined by the Readium Foundation](https://github.com/readium/webpub-manifest) to provide a common abstraction between many types of web publications.
 Initially, this project will focus on HTML-based Webpubs and Webpubs that define PDF collections.
 An HTML-based Webpub can be generated from many types of eBooks, but most commonly ePubs.

-The project is bootstrapped with [TSDX](https://tsdx.io).
-It uses Typescript, React, Jest and Rollup, and features both a Storybook development environment and an example application under `/example`.
+The project is build with [esbuild](https://esbuild.github.io/).
+It uses Typescript, React, Jest and Cypress, and features both a Storybook development environment and an example application under `/example`.
 The example is deployed here: https://nypl-web-reader.vercel.app.

 A big thanks to [R2D2BC](https://github.com/d-i-t-a/R2D2BC) for providing the underlying HTML navigator capabilities.